 Today, Traverse City is America’s top producer of tart cherries.
 The region’s annual Cherry Festival attracts hundreds of thousands of visitors to the area every year.
 This, however, isn’t the only tourist attraction in the city.
 Traverse City is also home to beaches, ski resorts, lakes, vineyards, and forests.
 These attractions have won the city a number of accolades, including being named the second best “small town travel destination” by Trip Advisor.

 While this city boasts a small town feel and many beautiful tourist attractions, what is happening behind the scenes is far from appealing.
+The need for effective, affordable addiction treatment Traverse City continues to increase.

 The number of drug-related felony charges reflects the growing trend in Opiate abuse.
 In 2014, there were 51 official charges, up from only 26 in 2009.
 Not only are felonies on the rise in Traverse City, so are drug-related crime (such as theft, burglary, and prostitution) and Hepatitis C (from increased needle sharing practices among addicts).
+It is obvious that the need for addiction treatment Traverse City is on the rise.

-In an effort to ameliorate the drug abuse that is ravaging the city, area officials are hoping to expand use of the local Recovery Court to drug users (instead of just drunk drivers).
+In an effort to ameliorate the drug abuse that is ravaging the city, area officials are hoping to expand the use of the local Recovery Court to drug users (instead of just drunk drivers).
 The Grand Traverse County Narcotics Team and Sheriff’s Office have also teamed up to fight back against the influx of drugs in the community.

 They hope that their efforts, including one entitled “Operation Sweetie,” will turn the tide in the battle against Opiate and other substance abuse.
 Officials say that many drug trafficking rings use a route that travels from Detroit to Traverse City, which then continues to distribute drugs to smaller towns and cities.
 The efforts of local officials come on the heels of a wake of overdoses that occurred in the first part of 2016.
 Specifically, in a matter of mere weeks in February and March, there were 7 overdoses caused by Heroin alone.